nickzelei/nickzelei.github.io/content/blog/golang-errgroups.md

 tags = ["golang","concurrency"]
 +++

-I've been writing Go professionaly now for a little while now.
-Previously, I used to write a lot of TypeScript and thought a lot in async/await - and wrote a lot of code to spawn off parallel streams of work.
+I've been writing Go professionaly for a little while now.
+Previously, I used to write a lot of TypeScript and thought a lot in async/await.
+As such, I wrote a lot of code to spawn off parallel streams of work.

 As I've transitioned to Golang, I found myself missing the neatness of `Promise.all` and how easy it is to spawn multiple promises and easily get thier results in a return statement.